jjmaldonis/obsidian-audio-notes/README.md

 If you like to read as you listen, you can add the `liveUpdate: true` attribute to the codeblock.

-When this feature is turned on, the quote in the audio note will automatically update as the audio plays.
+When this feature is turned on, the quote in the audio note will automatically update as the audio plays. (note: the subtitles will not change unless the audio is playing.)

 ## Using on Mobile